Find schools that offer these popular programs

-Free Online Course Info
+Free Online Education Leadership Course Info

 Free online resources are available to educational leaders and to people interested in pursuing a career in school administration.
 The learning materials described here include videos and podcasts in which learners may receive insights from professionals in school administration, mostly in K-12 education but also at the university level; some materials are from actual education leadership courses.
 Generally, these free courses and materials don't provide the opportunity to earn college credit.

 - Principles for Principals is a series of professional growth workshops intended for K-12 principals.
 Topics include changing classroom learning strategies and school reform.
 The hosts and panelists in the video workshops include principals, teachers and education consultants.
 Supplementary readings are available as PDF documents.
 Learners may pursue the option to earn graduate credit through the Division of Continuing Education at Colorado State University.
 This involves paying tuition and fees, registering and completing additional assignments.

 Intel Teach Elements

 - Educational Leadership in the 21st Century is a video-based course consisting of four modules, each of which contains four lessons.
 The course centers on the use of technology: how to integrate technology into the classroom and how to use software and the Internet to promote professional collaboration.
 Learners can locate the course by scrolling down the page.

 Massachusetts Institute of Technology (MIT)

 - Economics of Education takes a broad look at the economic aspects of education in the U.S., using both econometrics and economic theory.
 Topics include school reform, early childhood education, teacher training and education as investment.
 Links to some of the course readings are provided.
 Additional course materials include lecture notes, assignments and exams.

-Technological Tools for School Reform uses a case-study approach to review school reform ideas.
+- Technological Tools for School Reform uses a case-study approach to review school reform ideas.
 The course also includes a review of innovative learning strategies and concludes with ideas on how to adapt successful reforms to different schools.
 Some course readings are available through online links.
 Lecture notes and sample student projects are also provided on the course webpage.

 - Leadership and Context is a unit adapted from a master's-level course that examines education leadership ideas in a variety of contexts and cultures.
 Through case studies, the text-based lessons look at how broad trends, community perceptions and organizational cultures affect schools.
 Activities and videos supplement the topic discussions.

 University of California - Berkeley